GrassyDev/PvZCubed/README.md

 ## Content

-You can use the Suburban Almanac Patchouli book to learn about this mod more in depth
+You can use the Suburban Almanac Patchouli book to learn about this mod more in depth.
+You are going to get one automatically upon first time logging in a world.

+If you lose your Suburban Almanac, you can craft another one anytime by combining a Dirt Block and Wheat Seeds together in any shape.

 Currently, this mod contains: